Tuesday, June 20, 2023

-Farming remains a defining staple for over 200 years in the Champlain Valley.
-In this outing, we will explore a number of small farms and producers who are part of a new wave of farming here.
-Local food production is transforming the landscape and revitalizing the industry.
-We will visit a group of these farms and enterprises on Mace Chasm Road near Keeseville and meet the people who run them.
-Stops will include Mace Chasm Farm (meats and vegetables), Ausable Brewing Company (beer), and North Country Creamery (milk, yogurt, and cheese).
+Farming has remained a defining staple of the Champlain Valley for over 200 years.
+In this outing, we will explore several small farms and meet producers who are ushering in a new wave of farming in the Adirondacks.
+Local food production is transforming the landscape and revitalizing regional farming.
+We will visit a group of these farms and adjacent enterprises on Mace Chasm Road near Keeseville including Mace Chasm Farm (meat and vegetables), Ausable Brewing Company (beer), and North Country Creamery (milk, yogurt, and cheese).
 Although this outing focuses on the resurgence of small farming in the area, we will also delve into the history of agriculture in the Champlain Valley at the Ausable Valley Grange Hall, a hub for local husbandry past and present.
-Lastly, explore how the Keeseville Pharmacy and Adirondack Action pioneered a way to bring underserved communities farm-fresh vegetables and ingredients through the unique “Farmacy” project.
+Lastly, explore how the Keeseville Pharmacy and Adirondack Action pioneered a way to bring underserved communities farm-fresh vegetables and ingredients through their “Farmacy” project.
 We will enjoy samples and a farm-fresh lunch generously provided by Northern Feast Catering.
 Bring your coolers, tote bags, an appetite, and curiosity for this exciting experience!